-Only Israel.
+Only Israel, and now the US, following the Trump administration’s reversal of decades of US policy.
 The United Nations Security Council, the United Nations General Assembly, the International Committee of the Red Cross, the International Court of Justice and the High Contracting Parties to the Convention have all affirmed that the Fourth Geneva Convention applies to the OPT.
 United Nations Security Council Resolution 2334 reconfirmed in 2016 that Israel’s settlement activity “has no legal validity and constitutes a flagrant violation under international law.”

 5. Why deny recognition to Ariel University?